 Saddle sores can become a serious problem that can create havoc for any cyclists working to a weekly training schedule.
 Once the cyclist’s saddle sore becomes serious enough it can ruin weekly goals and force you to stop training.
 It is very important to prevent saddle sores from even developing.
 Here are some tips…

-Got this tip from an American… You can treat pimple like saddle sores that are uncomfortable to ride on with ointment called “Preparation H”; or a generic version.
+Got this tip from an American… You can treat them like a pimple, saddle sores that are uncomfortable to ride try an ointment called “Preparation H”; or a generic version.
 Its primary use is to treat haemorrhoids but it appears to be very effective at treating cyclist’s saddle sores by shrinking swollen tissue and easing pain.
 Apply it five minutes before slathering on your chamois cream and pulling on your shorts.
 Also try a dab on sores after rides to dull discomfort.
 I would assume that if this is the case then most haemorrhoid treatment might work the same.